 Some parrots will display mild or no symptoms.

 The bacteria spreads through contact with the parrot or contaminated waste, such as inhaling particles of dried droppings.

 Psittacosis affects humans with flu-like symptoms, leading to the disease being dubbed Parrot Fever.
 It leads to severe symptoms and death among the immunocompromised or elderly.

 Psittacosis is rare in the U.S. due to strict laws regulating the pet trade.
 In humans, psittacosis causes:

 - Difficulty breathing

 - Muscle pains

-This disease is untreatable and has a high mortality rate.
 Polyomavirus affects parrots more than other species, especially those kept in cages.
 It’s contagious between parrots and impacts younger birds severely.
-Symptoms include:
+The symptoms include:

 - Appetite loss